 - politicized by leaders like: Rev. Cornell West, Rev. Jesse Jackson, Rev. Al Sharpton, Rev. Jeremiah Wright, Minister Louis Farrakhan,

 On a personal level, I was first introduced to James Cone while attending Martin Luther King Middle School in 7th and 8th grade.
 I was in an accelerated learning program that trained me in classic logic, rhetoric and debate.
 In one of our accelerated classes, we students were instructed to read the writings of Dr. James Cone, which called for a violent revolution against white oppression, and then we were challenged to compare Cone’s ideology with Dr. King’s thoughts on non-violent resistance.
 It was an awkward situation for me – being the only white kid in the accelerated program.
-The discussions we had in class were often very passionate as most of my African-American classmates sided with Cone’s radicalized rhetoric over and against Dr. King’s philosophy of non-violence.
+The discussions we had in class were often very passionate as many of my African-American classmates sided with Cone’s radicalized rhetoric over and against Dr. King’s philosophy of non-violence.
 The deference toward Dr. Cone’s violent radicalism was especially ironic since our school was named after Dr. King.

 3) Quotes from James Cone: